block42-blockchain-company/thornode-telegram-bot/README.md

 docker build -t thornode-bot .
 ```

 To make the bot's data persistent, you need to create a docker volume.
+The Thorchain Telegram Bot also makes use of MongoDB
+for certain data.
+Make sure an instance is running with the name ``thornode_bot_mongodb``, otherwise the bot can not connect.
 If the bot crashes or restarts the volume won't be affected and keeps all the session data:

 ```